Rabbit Curry with Coconut

 Instructions

-- Place olive oil to a dutch oven.
-Brown rabbit over very high heat, turn, brown the other side and remove quickly to a plate.
+- Place olive oil in a Dutch oven or cast-iron skillet.
+Brown the rabbit over very high heat, turn, brown the other side, and remove quickly to a plate.
 Set aside.

-- Turn heat down to medium.
-In the same pan, lightly brown the onion.
-About 5 minutes.
+- Turn the heat down to medium.
+Lightly brown onions in the same skillet.

 - Add garlic and mushrooms.
 Stir occasionally.
 Add more oil, if needed.
-After mushrooms are soft and starting to brown on the edges, add carrots.
+When the mushrooms are soft and starting to brown on the edges, add the carrots.
 Stir for about 5 minutes.

-- Add spices and cook, stirring for about two more minutes, until spices are fragrant.
+- Add the tomatoes and spices and cook, stirring for about two more minutes, until spices are fragrant.

-- Add the chicken stock, green chillies, tomatoes.
+- Add the vegetable or chicken stock and green chillies

-- About 1 hour before dinner the next day, reheat the dutch oven on the stove. ( Slow cooker time on low is at least 3 hours)
+- About 1 hour before dinner the next day, reheat the Dutch oven on the stove.

-- Just before serving, 20 minutes in dutch oven (1 hour in slow cooker) add the coconut milk.
+- Just before serving, 20 minutes in the Dutch oven, add the coconut milk.
 Let that heat through.

 - Mix the corn starch and water together in a small bowl.
-Whisk into stew, 5 minutes before serving in dutch oven (15 minutes in slow cooker).
+Whisk into the stew, five minutes before serving.
 Stir often until serving.
-If the stew starts to stick the bottom of the pan, scrape the bottom of the pan clean.
+If the stew starts to stick to the bottom of the pan, scrape the bottom of the pan clean.
 Low heat and stir more afterwards.

 - Serve with Cinnamon fruity Rice.